 The business continuity plan of UCLan Cyprus includes full delivery of online teaching, postponements of face to face activities and continuity of all research projects through alternative methods and activities if necessary.
-With respect to SHERPA activities led by UCLan Cyprus, alternative plans have been discussed by the SHERPA consortium and are being implemented, including ongoing tasks that require the completion of focus groups or interviews.
-These are taking place online with the use of online platforms such as Skype in alignment with corresponding interview and focus group protocols and ethics approvals.
+With respect to SHERPA activities led by UCLan Cyprus, alternative plans had been discussed by the SHERPA consortium and were implemented, including tasks that required the completion of focus groups or interviews.
+These took place online with the use of online platforms such as Skype in alignment with corresponding interview and focus group protocols and ethics approvals.